 Unfortunately, fixing all of those levers is not realistic, and a primary reason waterfall software development has failed.
 What makes us think it can succeed with contract development?
-In short, risk is high (e.g. no working software until late in the process) and probability of success is low.
+In short, the risk is high (e.g., no working software until late in the process), and the probability of success is low.

 What are the alternatives?
-First, some key principles of execution:
+First, some fundamental principles of execution:

 • Transparency, including near-real-time visibility into project progress (vs. post-project legal action)

-• Commitment to deliver in small batches, which are easier to understand and deliver (vs. lengthy duration until working software is produced)
+• Commitment to delivering in small batches, which are easier to understand and deliver (vs. lengthy duration until working software is produced)

 • Frequent collaboration to ensure the direction is correct (vs. going dark and delivering months later)